BatoolMM/R-markdown/index.md

 > ## Prerequisites
 >
-> R-Studio installed and some experience using R-Studio.
+> RStudio installed and some experience using RStudio.
 {: .prereq}

 {% include links.md %}